rsbear/rsbear-sh/thoughts/prisma-to-graphql-parsing.md

 ```

 They're basically identical in some regards right.. let's give it a shot.
 It looks like we might be able to loop over the rows in the document and then perhaps trim the string of the value of said row.

+But yeah ultimately never finished and am only handling basic fields.
+And base types, its up to the dev to write query and mutation types.